sampsyo/cs6120/content/blog/2019-11-13-multiplication-strength-reduction.md

++++
+title = "Register Allocation for Bril" extra.author = "Hongbo Zhang, Sachille Atapattu, Wen-Ding Li" extra.bio = """
+  Hongbo Zhang is a first PhD student in computer science.
+He is interested in systems and computer architectures.
+He is also okay archer shooting recurve bow.
+  [Wen-Ding Li](https://www.cs.cornell.edu/~wdli/) is a Ph.D. student at Cornell interested in high-performance code generation.
+"""
++++

 # Strength Reduction for Multiplication

 ## Motivation

-The strength reduction method is to replace expensive operations with a cheaper but equivalent one, so we can obtain a faster program.
+The strength reduction method is to replace expensive operations with cheaper but equivalent ones, so we can obtain a faster program.
 For this project, we will focus on the weak form of strength reduction.
 Specifically, we focus on how to replace constant multiplications with cheaper operations.

 Most modern processors have different latencies and throughputs for different kinds of instructions.
-It is sometimes possible to find instructions that are mathematically equivalent but fasters in practice.
-For example, on some processors, multiplication may run slower than a bitwise shift.
-Therefore, it is possible to replace multiplication `x * 2` with bitwise left shift operation `x << 1` for better performance.
+It is sometimes possible to find instructions that are mathematically equivalent but faster in practice.
+For example, on most processors, multiplication may run slower than a bitwise shift.
+Therefore, it is possible to replace a multiplication `x * 2` with bitwise left a shift operation `x << 1` for better performance.

 ## Alternatives for Multiplication with Constants

 The strength reduction for multiplication with a constant of powers of $2$ is obvious.
-However, even the constant is not a power of $2$, reducing multiplications to bitwise shifts is still possible.
+However, even when the constant is not a power of $2$, reducing multiplications to bitwise shifts is still possible.

 Since constants can be represented as sum of powers of $2$, we can use sum of bitwise shifts to replace multiplication operations.
 For example, `x * 7` can be represented as `(x << 2) + (x << 1) + x`.

-$7$ can be also represented as $8-1$, a power of $2$ substracts a constant.
+$7$ can be also represented as $8-1$, a power of $2$ subtracts a constant.
 In fact, $7$ is "closer" to the next number.
-If we reduce `x * 7` to `x * (8 - 1) = x * 8 - x * 1 = (x << 3) - x`, it requires less number bitwise shifts and add/substract operations.
+If we reduce `x * 7` to `x * (8 - 1) = x * 8 - x * 1 = (x << 3) - x`, it requires fewer bitwise shifts and add/subtract operations.

 Therefore, we have three choices for multiplying a constant:

 1. multiply the constant directly
 2. binary decompose the constant, and sum up the results of bitwise shifts
-3. represent the constant as $2^k-c$, left shift $x$ by $k$ bits, and binary decompose $c$ then substracts those bitwise shifts
+3. represent the constant as $2^k-c$, left shift $x$ by $k$ bits, and binary decompose $c$ then subtracts those bitwise shifts

 In order to determine with methods we want to use for a multiplication reduction, we need a cost function to compare the cost of those instructions.